-COEC001 Object Ecology
+Object Ecology

 Object Ecology explores the relationship between artefacts and their social, cultural and national contexts.
-You will directly experience designed objects in a number of environments including museums, consumer contexts and personal and public histories.
-You will also be introduced to a variety of hands-on and digital design tools to produce reports and object biographies, as well as create objects in response to your research and analysis.
+Students will directly experience designed objects in a number of environments including museums, consumer contexts and personal and public histories.
+Students will also be introduced to a variety of hands-on and digital design tools to produce reports and object biographies, as well as create objects in response to their research and analysis.